eclipse-archived/ceylon-lang.org/_data/team/StephaneEpardaud.md

 photo: /images/team/StephaneEpardaud.jpg
 level: 10
 ---
-[Stéphane Épardaud](http://stephane.epardaud.fr) is a long-time open source user and contributor, now working on Ceylon because if you're not writing a compiler you're not doing proper programming ;)
+[Stéphane Épardaud](http://stephane.epardaud.fr) is a long-time open source user and contributor, now working on the Ceylon compiler because if you're not writing a compiler you're not doing proper programming ;)

 Some of his open-source contributions include: